ARTenshi/robovision_ros2/robovision_2/README.md

 Do you remember the equation to obtain the Gray value from a combination of the different color channels?
 Does it apply to your image?

-## 3.2 Multi element access
+## 3.2 Multi-element access

-Now that we know how to access an element in our image and the kind of information in it (color or grayscale), let's access all our pixels consistenly.
+Now that we know how to access an element in our image and the kind of information in it (color or grayscale), let's access all our pixels consistently.
 Remember that the Gray value is a combination of the three different color channels in an image.
-A commom function that approximates the gray value is as follows:
+A common function that approximates the gray value is as follows:

 ![equation](https://latex.codecogs.com/svg.latex?Gray=((0.3*R)&plus;(0.59*G)&plus;(0.11*B)))

 so let's apply that equation to all and every pixel in our image.
-To do so, we need to run a *nested foor loop* where one index goes from the first to the last column and the other index goes from the fisrt row to the last.
+To do so, we need to run a *nested for loop* where one index goes from the first to the last column and the other index goes from the first row to the last.
 Remember that, in general, **the array indices start in zero and, therefore, they should end at (width-1) and (height-1)**.

 ### C++